Ed. note: This post was originally published on May 3, 2023; I have refreshed and updated it as of December 2025!

 09. ROSLE TONGS — These are magical.
 They automatically lock when you point skyward and automatically unlock when you point downward.
 Sounds gimmicky but amazing if you’re cooking with one hand, which happens a lot more than you’d think!

 10. CHOPSTICKS — OK, nothing spectacular technically about these, but I just love the vibrant colors.
 Why not have a set you love?
-Currently on sale!
+I also love these fun ones from Sabre.

 11. SPIDER WHISK — Great for removing ingredients from boiling water or fry oil, but I find we also use these as small strainers when in a pinch.
 I strongly recommend the style with the wooden handle — a lot of the whisks online have metal handles but you don’t want it conducting heat if you’re fishing things out of oil!